benofbrown/darksouls/Bloodbourne_all_Trophies.md

 - Layer 3: Rom
   - in-level: 1 Ritual Blood (4) past illusory wall by the lantern (straight ahead)
 - Layer 4: Bloodletting Beast
   - in-level: 5 Ritual Blood (4) in two separate rooms.
+4 are in a treasure room in two separate chests.

 Don't delete this chalice, but go back to the pre-boss bonus area in Layer 3 and farm the kidnapper there for one Ritual Blood (4).
 Make sure you have a bunch of Bold Hunter Marks.